 Also, when I speak, I always have several attendees tell me they have a much larger debt than $26,000.
 The real average seems to be more like $50,000.

-If you use a realistic breakdown, including private versus public school, and public schools in the south versus public schools in New York and California; you can reach better averages.
+If you use a realistic breakdown, including private versus public schools.
+And public schools in the south versus public schools in New York and California; you can reach better averages.

 There are 12 major factors I have come up with that will determine how much you will owe after college.
 If you understand each of these factors before you choose a college, you can keep your school loans to a minimum.